 The bacteriologist whose simple 'blender experiment' with viruses proved DNA, not protein, was the molecule of heredity.

-Alfred Hershey was a quiet, meticulous researcher whose elegant experiment in 1952 provided one of the most decisive proofs in the history of biology.
-Working with the bacteriophage—a virus that infects bacteria—Hershey, alongside his assistant Martha Chase, designed a beautifully clear test.
-They knew phages were made of protein and DNA.
-By tagging each component with different radioactive markers and then using a kitchen blender to shear the viruses off their bacterial hosts, they showed that the infectious genetic material injected into the bacteria was DNA, not protein.
-This 'Hershey-Chase experiment' became a cornerstone of the molecular biology revolution, cementing the central role of DNA and paving the way for the discovery of its double-helix structure.
-For this work, done at the Cold Spring Harbor Laboratory, he shared the 1969 Nobel Prize in Physiology or Medicine.
+Alfred Hershey's 1952 experiment with Martha Chase provided one of the most decisive proofs in biology.
+Working with bacteriophage — a virus that infects bacteria — they tagged protein and DNA with different radioactive markers.
+Using a kitchen blender to shear viruses off their bacterial hosts, they showed that the infectious genetic material injected into bacteria was DNA, not protein.
+The 'Hershey-Chase experiment' became a cornerstone of molecular biology, paving the way for the discovery of DNA's double-helix structure.
+Hershey shared the 1969 Nobel Prize in Physiology or Medicine for this work at Cold Spring Harbor Laboratory.

 1901–1927